Purchase this image from the BAS image database

 Sustained observations

-Year-round observation of space weather events acquired at key sites (e.g., Halley VI Research Station) improve our understanding of the complex chain of Sun-to-Earth processes.
+Year-round observation of space weather events acquired at key sites including Halley VI, Rothera and in the deep field, to improve our understanding of the complex chain of Sun-to-Earth processes.
 They underpin assessment of the likely impact of severe space weather events and design of mitigation guidelines.
+SWO will supply high quality measurements to seven global instrument networks, levarging considerable scientific return and allow us to track the more hazardous solar maximum conditions.

 Societal and policy impact

-Research and mathematical modelling generated from our space weather sustained observations programme are critical for shaping industry policy thinking on resilience to natural hazards.
+SWO provides expertise and resurces.
+Research and mathematical modelling generated from our space weather sustained observations programme are critical for shaping industry policy thinking on resilience to natural hazards. and supporting the government Space Weather Preparedness Strategy

 Professor Richard Horne is interviewed about space weather

 Our research ambition for this project is to understand how solar variations affect the Earth’s space radiation environment, upper atmosphere and climate in the Polar Regions; and to use this knowledge to inform industry and policy decision-making and provide real-time situation awareness for satellite operators.
-To achieve this we:
+We will:

 Antarctica experiences rare total solar eclipse